airshipjs/airshipjs/README.md

 The goal of airship.js is to provide a standard API for storing, retrieving, and syncing data for unhosted apps.
 A key design principle is to allow unhosted apps served from any domain to request access to IndexedDB data stored under the airship.io domain.
 This allows apps to share the same locally cached data like contacts, global preferences, etc. to improve overall user experience.

 The airship.js file is served from http://airship.io in an iframe.

 easyXDM.js is used to communicate with airship.js.

+This project is experimental.

+#  Notes

+Conceptually, airship.js serves as a local cache and proxy for browser based apps to access the user's personal data.

+In the current example, the airship.js iframe is used to trigger a Dropbox authentication request.
+While this works, there's a UX security issue in that the Dropbox popup does not provide a way for the user to verify that it was the airship.js iframe that triggered the request vs any random script that calls itself "Airship".

+This security issue can be solved by using a personal cloud instead of Dropbox that addresses this UX issue by visually verifying to the suer that the request can from a verified app.

 # Running